enzodipasquale/player-template/README.md

 ## 1. Quick Start Checklist

-1. **Copy the template** – Fork this repository into your own GitHub account if you want the automated player to run.
-You can clone first to experiment locally, but GitHub Actions only executes in your fork.
+1. **Fork this repository** – Fork it to your own GitHub account so GitHub Actions can run your player automatically.
 2. **Add repository secrets** – In **Settings → Secrets and variables → Actions** create:
    - `PLAYER_NAME` – the public name you want the server to display.
    - `SERVER_URL` – the base UBX server URL.